quicwg/base-drafts/writeups/base-drafts.md

 already been filed.
 If not, explain why?
 -->

-The editors of the I-Ds have declared that they have filed any and all appropriate IPR disclosures required for full conformance with the provisions of BCP 78 and BCP 79.
+The editors of the I-Ds have all declared that they have filed any and all appropriate IPR disclosures required for full conformance with the provisions of BCP 78 and BCP 79.